Jyoti-Sharma10/text-check/README.md

 5.Open your web browser and navigate to http://localhost:3000 to access the Text Analyzer Application.

 ## Usage
-1.Upload a .txt file by clicking the "Upload File" button on the homepage.
+1. **Upload a .txt file by clicking the "Upload File" button on the homepage.**

-2.Once the file is uploaded, the application will display the following:
+2. **Once the file is uploaded, the application will display the following:**
--The top 5 most occurring words.
+   - The top 5 most occurring words.
--The top 5 most co-occurring word pairs.
+   - The top 5 most co-occurring word pairs.
--A keyword search input to filter the displayed cards.
+   - A keyword search input to filter the displayed cards.

-3.Enter a keyword in the search input and click the "Search" button to filter the displayed cards based on the keyword.
+3. **Enter a keyword in the search input and click the "Search" button to filter the displayed cards based on the keyword.**

-4.Click the "Show Frequency Table" button to view the frequency of each word in the uploaded file in a different tab or section.
+4. **Click the "Show Frequency Table" button to view the frequency of each word in the uploaded file in a different tab or section.**

 ## File Structure
 The project directory is structured as follows: